Parsa-Rajabi/CMPT-376/docs/project.md

 1. Review of specific concerns raised by peers and discussion of the evidence from Step 0.
 2. Solicitation of the student's perspective and reasons for observed non-participation.
-3. Development of a strategic action plan to rectify non-contribution.
+3. Development of an action plan to rectify non-contribution.
 4. Reinforcement of the academic importance of equitable teamwork and responsibility.

 - **Record Keeping**: The TA will document the proceedings of the consultation, and this record will be made available to the student and preserved for future reference.